How to Implement Lasagna Gardening This Year

 Your lasagna gardening beds will last as long as you use them.
 If you do not use something on the side to help hold the soil up in the raised bed style it will eventually fall into your walkway.

 You also do not want to walk on it as if you do it will compress the soil and counteract the whole point of that fluffy soil.
-Every fall, be sure to add more compost, leaves, straw or hay, to your beds.
+Every fall, be sure to add another layer of compost, leaves, straw or hay, to your beds.
 Doing so will keep the soil rich and fertile and build the soil for successful garden seasons.

 Some people think lasagna gardening can look unkempt.
 Often there is hay or straw, some leaves, hanging out of the garden beds.